Bulong Nickel Mine: History

-Less then a year after the sale by Preston, the operation went into receivership in May 2003, and mining operations were suspended.
-In 2005, the mining infrastructure was purchased by Lionore,which did not intend to use it for laterite nickel production but for the more commonplace sulphide deposits instead, while the mining tenements went to Heron Resources.
+Less than a year after the sale by Preston, the operation went into receivership in May 2003, and mining operations were suspended.
+In 2005, the mining infrastructure was purchased by Lionore, which did not intend to use it for laterite nickel production but for the more commonplace sulphide deposits instead, while the mining tenements went to Heron Resources.

 The process plant passed into the ownership of Norilsk Nickel by 2008–09, now under the name of Avalon-Bulong with just 13 people employed there.
+In 2014, the mine was purchased at an undisclosed sum by privately owned Wingstar Investments, alongside the Cawse mine.

 Clean-up of the mining legacy at Bulong was reported in April 2016 to cost as much as A$6.8 million.
 At this point, A$6 million in clean-up cost had already been accumulated by the mine.
 A A$1.12 million bond had been collected from the former owners of the mine, which proved insufficient to cover the cost.
 Introduced in 2013, mining companies were required to pay around one percent of their profits into a mining rehabilitation fund, which was only accessible once it reached a sum of A$500 million.
 In 2016, this was estimated to be 20 years away and therefore not able to cover the estimated state-wide cost of A$60 million to rehabilitate mines like Bulong.

 Because of local concern over the state of the abandoned tailings storage facility and evaporation ponds, the mining lease having expired in 2013, and its impact on near-by Lake Yindarlgooda, the Western Australian Department of Mines, Industry Regulation and Safety commissioned an investigation which resulted in a 900-page report published in 2021.